prakol16/CS166-final-project-bloomier-filters/index.md

 TODO: Write out the binomial coefficients showing that most random graphs satisfy the above property for large enough $$n$$ with $$m=O(n)$$.

+One of the most important assumptions that our algorithm relies on is the fact that we can critical hashes in a reasonable amount of time.
+In particular, we would like to show that the process of finding critical hashes outlined above (in other words, its corresponding bipartite graph representation has the lossless expansion propety) succeeds with probability bounded below by some constant $$p$$.

 ## Tuning Our Filter

 Say we want a false positive rate of at most $$0\lt\epsilon{}\lt1$$.
 That is, books not in our